infinit/memo/website/templates/pages/docs/src/markdown/get_started.md

 <pre>
 <div><span>Device A</span></div>
-<code>$> infinit-volume --create --as bob --network mine --name personal --push
+<code>$> infinit-volume --create --as bob --network my-network --name my-volume --push
-Locally created volume "bob/personal".
+Locally created volume "bob/my-volume".
-Remotely pushed volume "bob/personal".
+Remotely pushed volume "bob/my-volume".
 </code></pre>

-That’s it, you’ve created a ‘personal’ volume i.e. filesystem.
-The blocks that the files are composed of will be distributed across the network named ‘mine’, currently composed of a single computer with a single storage resource.
+That’s it, you’ve created a volume named ‘my-volume’ i.e. a filesystem.
+The blocks that the files are composed of will be distributed across the network named ‘my-network’, currently composed of a single computer with a single storage resource.

 ### Mount the volume